 Since the size of these data packets is in the range of kilobytes, even an ordinary broadband internet connection can give superior voice quality.

 Traditional phone systems used a circuit-switched network to connected callers to recipients.
 With the penetration of VoIP, such calls started getting transmitted through IP packets over a packet-switched network.
 Here are the striking features between a VoIP, analog phone system and Cloud PBX:

 As a cloud-based phone system, VoIP has a well-equipped arsenal of features that can help business manage their phone systems better.
 What follows is a list of basic features that most VoIP phone system providers provide for their users.

 A VoIP phone system for business will have a centralized control panel that resembles a software dashboard.
 VoIP administrators can add/remove phone number, users, teams and other customizations required through the real-time dashboard.

-VoIP allows you to protect your business’ contact number by masking outgoing calls.
+VoIP allows you to protect your business contact number by masking outgoing calls.
 Call masking works by showing a proxy number instead of the actual number from which the call is originating.
-For instance, if your business is located in Texas and your customers are in the England, you can buy a number in England and have all calls appear as through they are originating from your UK office number.
+For instance, if your business is located in Texas and your customers are in England, you can buy a number in England and have all calls appear as though they are originating from your UK office number.

-A VoIP phone system allows a business to buy virtual phone numbers of all types including both domestic and international numbers.
-Since it is an internet-based technology VoIP gives total freedom to choose between local, international and toll-free numbers for mobile, landline, and virtual phone systems.
+A VoIP phone system allows businesses to buy virtual phone numbers of all types including domestic and international numbers.
+Since it is an internet-based technology, VoIP gives total freedom to choose between local, international, and toll-free numbers for mobile, landline, and virtual phone systems.

-VoIP phone systems enable business owners, especially call center administrators to track the performance of their VoIP phone system in terms of call duration, quality of service, resolutions provided and so on.
-Advanced analytics also help in optimizing the call menus to deliver an enriched customer service.
+VoIP phone systems enable business owners, especially call center administrators to track the performance of their VoIP phone system in terms of call duration, quality of service, resolutions provided, and so on.
+Advanced analytics also help in optimizing the call menus to deliver enriched customer service.